Tommytian993/MiniX/docs/map-design.md

 - We need to stop camera movement at the the boundary of the map, first we can set up 4 variables:

 float leftBound, rightBound, topBound, bottomBound;

+- We need to assign values to them base on our state of the map, so we need a map reference variable as well

+public partial class Camera : Camera2D
+{
+  // Map boundaries
+  float leftBound, rightBound, topBound, bottomBound;

+  // Map reference
+  HexTileMap map;
+  public override void _Ready()
+  {
+    map = GetNode<HexTileMap>("../HexTileMap");
+    // ...
+  }
+}